mdparker/Derelict3/README.txt

 http://www.dsource.org/forums/viewforum.php?f=19

 This is a quick & dirty intro until I get the time to put together proper documentation.
 Several things have changed from Derelict 2.

 The first thing to notice is that all source modules are located under a single import tree.
 When you build, .di files are no longer generated.
 So when building your app, you can just put the 'import' folder on the compiler's import path and away you go.

 Second, Derelict is now D2 only.
 You should still be able to use Tango with Derelict via the recently announced D2 port.
 But if you need D1, go back to Derelict 2.

 Third, the build process has changed.
 No more makefiles.
 I hate them with a passion.
 The decision to support D2-only made it practical to slap together a simple build script.
-Currently, it builds each package in one go, but in the future will be updated to build individual packages.
+You can specify which packages to build, or specify none to build all.
 You can run it with rdmd like so:

 ------
 cd $Derelict/build
 rdmd derelict.d

+rdmd DerelictUtil DerelictGL3
 ------

-Or, if you prefer, you can compile it with DMD and execute it.
+Or, if you prefer (as I do), you can compile it with your D2 compiler* and execute it.
 Also, be aware that the paths are currently hardcoded such that if you execute the script from another working directory, it will fail.
 I'll make it more robust in the future.

-Also, the build script, is configured solely for Windows and DMD.
-If you absolutely need it on Linux or Mac, or with a different compiler, you'll need to hack at the script a bit.
-Its current state is not ideal.
-I will make it more configurable as time goes on.
+*Currently, the build script is configured only for DMD.

 Finally, the interface to DerelictGL3 is a bit different from the old DerelictGL.
 The primary change is that none of the symbols deprecated in the modern OpenGL specifications are present.
 This binding is based solely on the C header, gl3.h.
 You can still use older versions of OpenGL, but none of the deprecated functions will be loaded.

 Here's what you need to do in order to get up and running.